 A whole industry sprung up around optimizing for search engines.
 Many times, they preyed on business owners who didn’t know any better.

 They basically said “Look, SEO is hard.
 Give us thousands of dollars and in a few months we might be able to help you rank.
 No guarantees.”
 Imagine if your accountant told you that when you asked if your books were in order.

 Today, the practitioners are called SEO’s, publications are dedicated to news about SEO, and it’s no longer about stuffing keywords in the title.

 Google is a billion-dollar company.
 Another billion-dollar industry sprung up around them.
 They like their billions.

 People were tired of search results that sent them to useless websites with direct response sales tactics.
 Internet users are utilitarian.
 If the app isn’t benefiting them, they’ll drop it in a heartbeat.

 The Big G figured this out.
-They had two options:
+It had two options:

 1. Lose billions of dollars because they weren’t useful